 Bilder & Videos

-The innovative method, developed at the University of Bayreuth, uses electro-spinning to produce cylindrical, porous nanofibers with an excellent non-stick effect.
+The innovative method, developed at the University of Bayreuth, uses electro-spinning to produce cylindrical, porous nanofibers with an excellent non-stick effect that are spun directly onto the surface of interest.
 The inventive coating forms a highly porous, breathable three-dimensional network that adheres well to different surfaces.

 For the innovative green process, polymers are dispersed in watery solution, thereby circumventing the need for organic solvents.
 Nanofibers are produced by electrospinning and subsequently silanized by dip-coating, followed by a final curing step.

 Important advantages of the new method are: